abrahamAlpuerto/MaxCut_Genetic_Crossover/README.md

+## Algorithm Description
+This is a multiparent genetic crossover algorithm to help find the best cut.
+A Tabu search is also implemented with a pertebation after a certain number of non improving moves a mutation is done to the current solution; hopefully Escaping from any local optimum.
+Best moves are calculated in constant time with a move gains list of each node, updated per move for each node.
+Each element corresponds to a node in the graph and respresents the change in cut score if set is changed on that node.

 ## Solutions
 Solutions to each graph is given in /data/results.txt file as a binary vector with a label of score and graph above.